Updating Childcare Consent Forms for Summer Activities

 Use this free set of fillable PDF templates to obtain required approvals and permissions from families.

+The essential permissions to update for summer include water play and swimming consent, sunscreen and bug spray application, outdoor excursions, and specific summer camp activities.
 To prepare for a season of sun and fun, review your current consent forms and identify which ones need updating.
-Here are the most common permissions to address for summer activities.

 This is one of the most critical permissions for summer.
 Your water play consent form should be detailed and specific.